Mark Lewis (artist): Biography

 The only real technical invention of the cinema is the ability to go backward.

 In 2009, he represented Canada at the Venice Biennale in Italy in an exhibition curated by Barbara Fischer.
 He has had solo museum exhibitions at the Musée du Louvre, Paris (2014), The Power Plant, Toronto (2015), the Art Gallery of Ontario which organized Mark Lewis.
 Canada (2017), the Museo de Arte de São Paulo (MASP) (2020), and at numerous other international venues such as the National Museum of Contemporary Art (Bucharest, Romania) (2005), the Hamburger Kunstverein (2005), Musée d’art Moderne du Grande Duc, Jean (Luxembourg) (2006), BFI Southbank (London) (2007), and at the Van Abbemuseum, Eindhoven, Netherlands (2013).
+In 2022, a Mark Lewis Program was held by La Cinémathèque québécoise.

 His work is in many collections including the National Gallery of Canada; Museum of Modern Art New York; Musée National d'Art Moderne, Paris; the Centre Pompidou (Paris), the Museo de Arte de São Paulo and the Musée d'art contemporain de Montréal, among others.
 In 2007, he received the Gershon Iskowitz Prize and the Brit Art Doc Foundation Award.
 In 2016, he received a Governor General's Award in Visual and Media Arts.

 He lives and works in London, England which he moved to in 1997.
 He is Professor in Fine Art at Central Saint Martins, University of the Arts London and co-founder, co-director and co-editor of Afterall, a research and publishing project.